jetstack/tally/README.md

-When `tally` runs for the first time, it pulls down a database from `ghcr.io/jetstack/tally/db:v1` and caches it locally, typically in `~/.cache/tally/db`.
+When `tally` runs for the first time, it pulls down a database from `ghcr.io/jetstack/tally/db:v1` and caches it locally, typically in `~/.cache/tally/db/`.

-It uses the data in this database to associate Scorecard scores with packages.
+It uses the data in this database to associate packages in SBOMs with Github repositories.

 Every time `tally` runs it will check for a new version of the database and pull it down if it finds one.